 Consolidated Quarterly Results

-Net sales for the second quarter of fiscal 2017 were $727.8 million, up 4% from the comparable quarter in the prior year, when net sales were $699.8 million.
-The increase was the result of higher average direct selling prices in Steel Processing, partially offset by lower volume in Engineered Cabs and certain Pressure Cylinders businesses.
+Net sales for the second quarter of fiscal 2018 were $871.3 million, up 20% over the comparable quarter in the prior year, when net sales were $727.8 million.
+The increase was driven by contributions from the June 2, 2017 acquisition of Amtrol, higher overall volumes in Pressure Cylinders, and higher average direct selling prices in Steel Processing.

-Operating income for the current quarter was $43.0 million, an increase of $31.1 million from the prior year quarter.
-The increase was due to lower impairment and restructuring charges in the current quarter combined with an improved gross margin, partially offset by higher SG&A expense primarily related to recent acquisitions.
+Operating income for the current quarter was $52.1 million, an increase of $9.0 million over the prior year quarter.
+The increase was driven by higher gross margin and lower combined impairment and restructuring charges, partially offset by higher SG&A expense, up $12.9 million, due primarily to the Amtrol acquisition.

-Interest expense was $7.7 million for the current quarter, compared to $7.8 million in the prior year quarter.
-The decrease was due to lower short-term borrowings.
+Interest expense was $10.0 million for the current quarter, compared to $7.7 million in the prior year quarter.
+The increase was due primarily to the July 2017 issuance of $200.0 million of 4.3% senior unsecured notes due August 1, 2032.

-Income tax expense was $13.5 million in the current quarter compared to $8.7 million in the prior year quarter.
-The increase was primarily due to higher earnings, partially offset by $6.3 million in favorable discrete items recorded in the quarter.
-Tax expense in the current quarter reflects an estimated annual effective rate of 28.5% compared to 30.9% for the prior year quarter.
+Income tax expense was $18.2 million in the current quarter compared to $13.5 million in the prior year quarter.
+The increase was due primarily to favorable discrete tax adjustments booked in the prior year quarter.
+Tax expense in the current quarter reflects an estimated annual effective rate of 30.0% compared to 28.5% for the prior year quarter.

 Quarterly Segment Results

-Engineered Cabs’ net sales of $22.5 million were down $6.2 million, or 22%, from the prior year quarter due to declines in market demand.
-The operating loss of $3.4 million was $0.9 million less than the prior year quarter due to lower SG&A expense.
+Engineered Cabs’ net sales totaled $30.4 million, up $7.9 million, or 35%, over the prior year quarter on higher volume.
+The operating loss of $1.6 million was $1.8 million less than the prior year quarter due to the favorable impact of higher volume.

 The “Other” category includes the energy innovations business, as well as non-allocated corporate expenses.
-Net sales in the “Other” category were $1.9 million, a decrease of $0.3 million.
-The operating loss of $0.3 million for the quarter was driven primarily by losses in the energy innovations business.
+Net sales in the “Other” category were $1.6 million, a decrease of $0.2 million from the prior year quarter on lower volume in the energy innovations business.
+The operating loss of $12.2 million for the quarter was driven by an impairment charge of $7.3 million in the energy innovations business related to its goodwill and intangible assets, and an increase in non-allocated corporate expenses.

-Worthington will review fiscal 2017 second quarter and full-year results during its quarterly conference call on December 20, 2016, at 2:30 p.m., Eastern Time.
-Details regarding the conference call can be found on the Company web site at www.WorthingtonIndustries.com.
+Worthington will review fiscal 2018 second quarter results during its quarterly conference call on December 19, 2017 at 2:30 p.m., Eastern Time.
+Details regarding the conference call can be found on the Company website at www.WorthingtonIndustries.com.

 About Worthington Industries

-Worthington Industries is a leading global diversified metals manufacturing company with 2016 fiscal year sales of $2.8 billion.
-Headquartered in Columbus, Ohio, Worthington is North America’s premier value-added steel processor providing customers with wide ranging capabilities, products and services for a variety of markets including automotive, construction and agriculture; a global leader in manufacturing pressure cylinders for industrial gas and cryogenic applications, CNG and LNG storage, transportation and alternative fuel tanks, oil & gas equipment, and consumer products for camping, grilling, hand torch solutions and helium balloon kits; and a manufacturer of operator cabs for heavy mobile industrial equipment; laser welded blanks for light weighting applications; automotive racking solutions; and through joint ventures, complete ceiling grid solutions; automotive tooling and stampings; and steel framing for commercial construction.
-Worthington employs approximately 10,000 people and operates 79 facilities in 11 countries.
+Worthington Industries is a leading global diversified metals manufacturing company with 2017 fiscal year sales of $3.0 billion.
+Headquartered in Columbus, Ohio, Worthington is North America’s premier value-added steel processor providing customers with wide ranging capabilities, products and services for a variety of markets including automotive, construction and agriculture; a global leader in manufacturing pressure cylinders for propane, refrigerant and industrial gases and for cryogenic applications, water well tanks for commercial and residential uses, CNG and LNG storage, transportation and alternative fuel tanks, oil & gas equipment, and consumer products for camping, grilling, hand torch solutions and helium balloon kits; and a manufacturer of operator cabs for heavy mobile industrial equipment; laser welded blanks for light weighting applications; automotive racking solutions; and through unconsolidated joint ventures, complete ceiling grid solutions; automotive tooling and stampings; and steel framing for commercial construction.
+Worthington employs approximately 11,000 people and operates 85 facilities in 11 countries.

 Founded in 1955, the Company operates under a long-standing corporate philosophy rooted in the golden rule.
 Earning money for its shareholders is the first corporate goal.
 This philosophy serves as the basis for an unwavering commitment to the customer, supplier, and shareholder, and as the Company’s foundation for one of the strongest employee-employer partnerships in American industry.